JoaoBoscoDuarte/JoaoBoscoDuarte/README.md

 <div>
    <h2>Hello, Bosco here! 🔭</h2>
    <p>  Hi, I'm João Bosco, a student at the Federal University of Paraíba (UFPB), studying Information Systems and a musician in my (rare) spare time.
-I'm currently venturing into the various areas of programming with an emphasis on data science and software engineering, using languages and technologies such as Python, JavaScript, NodeJS, C++ and others.</p>
+I'm currently venturing into the various areas of programming.</p>
 </div>

 <div style="display: inline-block;">